cwallacebailey/Django-SouthWest-Walkers/README.md

 ### Site aims

-While strava exists to map peoples runs and walks, it tracks time, distance and the route.
+While Strava exists to map peoples runs and walks, it tracks time, distance and the route.
 It then offers medals for speed of each segments.
-It does not, however, reward reaching the peaks of mountains in certain ranges and as mountain peaks are usually reached by walking / hiking the medal system in strava is not as rewarding to hikers who would never travel fast.
+It does not, however, reward reaching the peaks of mountains in certain ranges and as mountain peaks are usually reached by walking / hiking the medal system in Strava is not as rewarding to hikers who would never travel fast.

-All trails and kamoot offers fantastic hiking routes but do not track which you have completed.
+All trails and Kamoot offers fantastic hiking routes but do not track which you have completed.
 They also do not reward reaching the peaks of trails and mountains.

 Hiking is a fantastic way to lose weight and improve your mental health, to spend time with friends and family.
 By 'gamifying' it more people would hike and learn to love a great sport that people of all ages can take part in.

-This site aims to allow users to track walks / hikes which they have completed, the peaks they reached on this walk, the distance travelled and meters climbed.
-This is stored in a database which then shows on the users profile which peaks they have to reach, those they've completed and achievements they have... achieved.
-This will be for the brecon beacons, a mountain range in south wales with an aim to expand to all ranges as soon as I have learnt the skills necessary to do this.
+This site aims to allow user's to track walks / hikes which they have completed, the peaks they reached on this walk, the distance travelled and meters climbed.
+This is stored in a database which then shows on the user's profile which peaks they have to reach, those they've completed and achievements they have... achieved.
+This will be for the Brecon beacons, a mountain range in south wales with an aim to expand to all ranges as soon as I have learnt the skills necessary to do this.

 ### Initial Discussion

 * I wanted to create a website linked to a database, which is able to authenticate a user by having them log in.
-* The site would allow users to track which Cairns (aka hill / mountain) peaks they have climbed.
+* The site would allow user's to track which Cairns (aka hill / mountain) peaks they have climbed.
 To offer challenges for hiking distances and reached a number of peaks in the area and to allow other details of the walk such as notes on how it felt and images of the walk to inspire others to get out there and hike.
 * This would be tracked through the user making posts similar to strava (though without mapping / user tracking abilities as this would be outside of the course material) where they record a walk they had done
 * I wanted to be able to add, edit and delete posts, to comment and like others and your own posts.
 * I want the user to have a profile which tracks their progress, shows their posts, their progress and achievements.